unjs/crossws/README.md

 ## Integration with **Bun**

-To integrate crosws with your Bun server, you need to check for `server.upgrade` and also pass the `websocket` object returned from the adapter to server options.
+To integrate CrossWS with your Bun server, you need to check for `server.upgrade` and also pass the `websocket` object returned from the adapter to server options.
 CrossWS leverages native Bun WebSocket API.

 ```ts
 import bunAdapter from "./dist/adapters/bun";